dell/csm-docs/content/docs/cert-csi/_index.md

 Any orchestrator platform, operating system or version that is not mentioned in the support matrix but self-certified by the customer using cert-csi is supported for customer use.

-## Submit Test Results
+## Qualify and Submit Test Results

+You may qualify your environment for Dell CSI Drivers by executing the [Run All Test Suites](#run-all-test-suites) workflow.

-Please submit your test results for our review here (https://github.com/dell/csm/issues/) by clicking on 'New Issue'.
+Please submit your test results for our review [here](https://github.com/dell/csm/issues/new?assignees=&labels=type%2Fqualification&projects=&template=community_qualification.yml&title=%5BQualification%5D%3A+).
 If the results are a success, the orchestrator platform and version will be published under Community Qualified Configurations.

 ## Installation